HIGHLIGHTS OF NAMIBIA AND BOTSWANA

 Breakfast | Dinner

 Today you will continue east through the Zambezi Region.
 You will come upon goats wandering across the roads, women and children selling fruit along the way and many villages with makeshift stalls.
-Once you have crossed the border into Botswana, you will check in at Bakwena Lodge, situated close to Kasane just outside the Chobe National Park.
-Your package includes one afternoon river cruise on the Chobe River and one morning game drive as well as the national park entrance fees.
+Once you have crossed the border into Botswana, you will check in at Chobe Bakwena Lodge, situated close to Kasane just outside the Chobe National Park.
+Your package includes two scheduled game activities daily.
 With more than 40,000 elephants, the Chobe National Park is probably the park with the highest density of elephants in Africa.
-During the river cruise you will most likely see buffalos, crocodiles, hippos and elephants as well as other animals that come to the river to drink.
-You spend the night at Bakwena Lodge.
+During Chobe River cruises and game drives in Chobe National Park, you will most likely see buffaloes, crocodiles, hippos, elephants and many more.
+You spend two nights at Chobe Bakwena Lodge.

-Transfer Bakwena Lodge – Ilala Lodge; driving time approx. 2h
+Transfer Kasane – Victoria Falls; driving time approx. 2 hours

-Transfer Ilala Lodge – Bakwena Lodge; driving time approx. 2 h
+Transfer Victoria Falls – Kasane; driving time approx. 2 hours

 Breakfast | Dinner